kibook/s1kd-tools/s1kd-ref/README.md

 Include the dmTitle in the reference (target must be a file).

 &lt;code&gt;|&lt;filename&gt;
-Either a data module code, including the prefix DMC or DME (for extended identification), or the filename of a data module.
+Either a code, including the prefix (DMC, PMC, etc.), or the filename of a CSDB object.

 EXAMPLE
 =======

-    $ s1kd-dmref DMC-S1000DTOOLS-A-00-08-00-00A-040A-D
+    $ s1kd-ref DMC-S1000DTOOLS-A-00-08-00-00A-040A-D
     <dmRef>
     <dmRefIdent>
     <dmCode modelIdentCode="S1000DTOOLS" systemDiffCode="A"